FrancoStino/vscode-syncing-all/README.md

             ![upload settings](docs/png/Upload-Settings.png)

-        1. Enter your `GitHub Personal Access Token`.
+        1. Enter your `Google Drive Credentials`.

-        1. Select or enter your `Gist ID`.
+        1. Select or enter your `Folder ID`.

-            > You can `leave it blank` to create a new `Gist` automatically.
+            > You can `leave it blank` to create a new `Folder` automatically.

         1. Done!

-        1. *After it's done, you can find the settings and the corresponding `Gist ID` in your [GitHub Gist](https://gist.github.com).
-Also, you can `Edit` and `make it public` to share your settings with others.*
+        1. *After it's done, you can find the settings and the corresponding `Folder ID` in your [Google Drive](https://drive.google.com).
+Also, you can `share the folder` to share your settings with others.*

     1. **Download**